What is Stress?

 Stress is a natural part of life.
 It can also have a profound impact on our health if it’s prolonged or severe enough.
 There are many ways a person can experience stress.
 Stress is a normal part of everyone’s everyday life.
-It is a part of school, work, family and can be a huge source of anxiety.
+It is a part of school, work, and family and can be a huge source of anxiety.
 Everyone has stress to some degree in their lives, but how you manage stress is the key!
 Stress has become an epidemic affecting people of all ages.
 Excess stress can affect your health both mentally and physically.

 Types Of Stress

-Stress is mainly categorised into three types-
+Stress types is mainly categorised into three types-

 Acute stress is the most common type of short-term stress.
 It is frequently referred to as the fight or flight response, and it is a response to an imminent threat.
-Noise, danger, crowd and isolation are all common causes of acute stress.
+Noise, danger, crowds, and isolation are all common causes of acute stress.

 Episodic Acute Stress